On the rotation of M-type asteroids: statistical evidence for higher rotation rates: Discussion

 Although secular torques such as YORP can play an important role in asteroid spin evolution, their influence is strongly modulated by an object’s shape, surface properties, and internal density distribution.
 The YORP effect is most effective for bodies with high surface-to-mass ratios, low densities, and reflective surfaces, conditions that tend to amplify the thermal re-emission asymmetries responsible for spin-up \citep{bottke2006yarkovsky}.

 In contrast, M-type asteroids commonly display higher densities, moderate albedos, and in some cases higher thermal conductivity \citep{opeil2010thermal}, all of which should reduce the magnitude of YORP accelerations.
-A more efficient redistribution of heat would further suppress the anisotropies required to sustain strong YORP torques.
-This diminished sensitivity makes the faster rotation of M-types particularly noteworthy: if YORP is comparatively weaker for metal-rich bodies, their enhanced spin rates must arise from other processes, such as differences in internal structure, cohesive strength, collisional evolution, or broader dynamical histories.
-As such, it does not appear from the existing evidence that the excess of rotation rate observed in M-type asteroids can be explained by the YORP effect.
+A more efficient redistribution of heat would further suppress the anisotropies required to sustain strong YORP torques, suggesting that YORP spin-up may be comparatively less efficient for metal-rich bodies than for silicate or carbon-rich ones.
+If this is the case, the enhanced spin rates of M-types would need to arise from other processes, such as differences in internal structure, cohesive strength, or collisional history.
+However, we caution that this reasoning remains qualitative: without dedicated modelling of YORP timescales for asteroids with M-type physical properties, the contribution of YORP to the observed rotational excess cannot be formally excluded.

-It is also important to discuss the effects that ferrovolcanism---a relatively new hypothesis proposed by \cite{johnson2020ferrovolcanism} to explain Psyche’s metallic surface despite its bulk density being lower than initially estimated--- could have on the long-term rotational evolution of asteroids.
-Although ferrovolcanism is a phenomenon restricted to relatively large bodies, it has a clear potential to alter the rotational behavior of asteroids that experience it.
-Whether it generally increases or decreases rotation rates is still unclear.
-For instance: during the ferrovolcanic process itself, metallic melt is redistributed from the interior toward the surface.
-During this process, its rotation rate should naturally decrease as a consequence of conservation of angular momentum.
-Thus, ferrovolcanism would act as a transient spin-down mechanism, operating during the short epoch in which metal migration and emplacement take place.

-Conversely, concentrating high-density material toward the exterior increases the moment of inertia relative to a homogeneous body of identical mass and size.
-Thermal evolution models of asteroid (16) Psyche show that plausible differentiation and solidification pathways can lead to measurably different moments of inertia \citep{nichols-fleming2024moment}, depending on how mass is radially distributed.
-A higher moment of inertia implies that subsequent angular-momentum perturbations, such as those imparted by collisions, produce smaller changes in rotation rate.
-In this sense, bodies that experienced ferrovolcanism could become more resistant to later spin-state modification.
+It is also worth considering the potential role of ferrovolcanism, a hypothesis proposed to explain the surface properties of bodies such as (16) Psyche \citep{johnson2020ferrovolcanism}.
+During the migration of metallic melt toward the surface, conservation of angular momentum would act as a transient spin-down mechanism.
+Conversely, concentrating high-density material toward the exterior increases the moment of inertia relative to a homogeneous body of identical mass, potentially making the object more resistant to subsequent spin-state modifications imparted by collisions or external torques \citep{nichols-fleming2024moment}.
+Whether the net rotational effect of ferrovolcanism is an acceleration or a deceleration therefore depends on the balance between these two---and possibly other---competing processes, and remains an open question that cannot be answered without a more exhaustive quantitative analysis.